tudaga/NMFreg_tutorial/README.md

 ## Intro
 The notebook [NMFreg_Tutorial_cerebellum_puck180430_6.ipynb](https://github.com/tudaga/NMFreg_tutorial/blob/master/NMFreg_Tutorial_cerebellum_puck180430_6.ipynb) goes over a cerebellum example.
 The basic steps are:
-1. Run [NMF](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) on a labeled single-cell RNA-seq cerebellum dataset to derive an interpretable basis
+1. Run [NMF](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) on a labeled single-cell RNA-seq cerebellum dataset to derive an interpretable basis.
 2. Regress the Slide-seq beads onto the basis via [NNLS](https://en.wikipedia.org/wiki/Non-negative_least_squares) to deconvolve each bead into proportional contributins from each cell type.
-3. *Bonus* Get a heuristic measure on the certainty that any given bead is purely containing mRNA from a single celltype.
+3. *Bonus* Get a heuristic measure on the certainty that a bead contains mRNA from a single celltype.

 If you want to learn more about NMF, watch my lecture on it [here](https://www.youtube.com/watch?v=9f4Rwt0yqr4).